Surya-palanisamy/collabXcode/CONTRIBUTING.md

 ## Reporting Bugs

-If you find a bug while using colab code, please report it by opening an issue on Github.
+If you find a bug while using collabXcode, please report it by opening an issue on Github.
 Please include the following information:

 - Description of the bug
 - Steps to reproduce the bug